 Three-quarters of all online shoppers abandon their carts, as it stands, without ever completing their purchase.
 And the reason is hardly ever about commodity pricing.
 Instead, the reason is usually associated with experiences such as surprise fees, a time-consuming account creation process, a complex checkout workflow, etc.

 In-store smartphone and tablet point-of-sale solutions are being pursued by cutting-edge brands and stores, delivering numerous payment methods including "buy now, pay later," and streamlining the whole physical checkout process.

-An innovative checkout process is high on the list when looking at the omnichannel retail trends for 2020.
+An innovative checkout process is high on the list when looking at the omnichannel retail trends.
 Retailers realize how important it is for their customers to deliver quick and efficient online and in-store checkout processes.

 Improvements to the checkout process should not end there.
 Digital networks often allow retailers to upgrade the checkout processes.
 Focus on usability to improve the web and smartphone experiences.
 The greatest user satisfaction was seen in one-page checkout forms that include autofill fields and do not force account registration.
 Having multiple payment methods at checkout would give buyers the ease of choosing their favorite payment system and make shopping more straightforward than ever.

 Unlike in the past, consumers are now using multiple channels and devices for researching, browsing, and purchasing products or services.
 It is not uncommon for a shopper to look up a product on their phone, buy it online, and then pick it up from a store.